 This error happens internally into the hard disk due to of bad sectors and blocks, spindle motor stops functioning, PCB board itself is damaged and read/write head may become immovable.

-The hard drive carries moving parts which may degrades over time and ultimately results in mechanically damaged hard disk.
-Virus attack can erase hard disk data, alter hard disk operation or make the system files corrupt etc. which ultimately contributes to mechanical failure.
+The hard drive carries moving parts which may degrade over time and ultimately results in mechanically damaged hard disk.
+A virus attack can erase hard disk data, alter hard disk operation or make the system files corrupt etc. which ultimately contributes to mechanical failure.
 Many rootkits virus were introduced earlier which becomes active as soon as you start the system and corrupt system functioning at BIOS level.
-Though, latest Windows operating system such as Windows 8/ Windows 8.1 have the capability to detect those malware and remove it using UEFI (Unified Extensible Firmware Interface) technology.
+Though, latest Windows operating system such as Windows 8/ Windows 8.1 have the capability to detect that malware and remove it using UEFI (Unified Extensible Firmware Interface) technology.

-Solution: Always use the standard way to shut down your PC.
-Which can help your computer to close everything properly and then command kernel to stops powering remaining CPU equipment.
+Always use the standard way to shut down your PC which can help your computer to close everything properly and command kernel to stops powering remaining CPU equipment.
 It is also recommended to close any or all the running programs before closing the system.
 Avoid installing malicious or faulty software into your PC will also keep the hard disk going for longer.

 What if the hard disk is dead already?

-In some situations, hard disk may eventually become dead and without giving any grinding or screeching sound.
+In some situations, the hard disk may eventually become dead and without giving any grinding or screeching sound.
 In worst situations, you may have missed the chance to backup your data to another device.
-Just don’t give up and try the methods explained below to correct any problems of your hard disk drive as well as smoothly recover data.

-Remove or unplug the drive from the CPU case and place it to highly cleaned environment.
+- Remove or unplug the drive from the CPU case and place it in the highly cleaned environment.

-Ensure that the hard disk have any marks or ‘hot spots’ on the external controller board.
+- Ensure that the hard disk has any marks or ‘hot spots’ on the external controller board.